 Professional tutoring opportunities are available in both program area and general education courses.
 Sessions are offered in-person and online.
-Weekly general education workshops are offered in the Resource Center.
+There are also walk-in sessions offered in the Resource Center weekly.
 On demand tutoring is available online with 24/7 access via TutorMe.com

-Students can sign up for tutoring using the following link: https://johnson.edu/tutoring/.
+Students can sign up for tutoring through the Student Portal or by contacting the Student Success Department.
 For further information about the tutoring process, please email tutoring@johnson.edu.

-Virtual Bookstore
+Digital Bookstore

 All books required will be digitally linked in D2L and eligible for access the first day of classes (physical textbooks will be provided when e-Books are unavailable).
-All Johnson College students are automatically enrolled in the All Access Textbook program.
+All Johnson College students are automatically enrolled in the All-Access Textbook program (with the exception of Intersession and Summer courses).
 This program allows students to receive all of the course textbooks prior to the start of class.

-Any questions regarding the online bookstore can be directed to the Resource Center located in the Moffat Student Center.
+Any questions regarding the online bookstore can be directed to the Resource Center in each campus.